jmikkola/Dictionary-lowering/README.md

 - Add a type check pass after the lowering is done to sanity-check the output (assuming this isn't also used for the input, this would only need to handle functions and structs).
-- Add a check pass to sanity-check the input (e.g. no duplicate class definitions or method arguments, classes and types referenced actually exist, etc).
+- [in progress] Add a check pass to sanity-check the input (e.g. no duplicate class definitions or method arguments, classes and types referenced actually exist, etc).
 - Add a type inference pass (so the input doesn't have to be fully annotated with types)
 - Add enum/tagged untion types (e.g. Some(x) | None)